Fold-transversal surface code cultivation: Introduction

 The remainder of this paper is structured as follows.
 In~\cref{sec:protocol} we describe our MSC protocol in detail.
-In~\cref{sec:results} we benchmark our protocol against previous work by simulating cultivation of the $Y$ eigenstate, $\ket{Y} = S\ket{+}$.
-In addition, we combine state vector and stabilizer simulations to accurately benchmark cultivation for the {magic state}, $\ket{H_\mathrm{XY}} = T\ket{+}$.
+In~\cref{sec:results} we benchmark our protocol against previous work by simulating cultivation of the logical $Y$ eigenstate, $\ket{Y} = S\ket{+}$.
+In addition, we use a combination of state vector and stabilizer simulations to accurately benchmark cultivation for the {logical magic state}, $\ket{H\XY} = T\ket{+}$.
 We also investigate the performance of our protocol under physically-motivated noise models.
 We conclude in~\cref{sec:conclusion}.